Big French Drainage Project at St Peter’s

 Abbots Morton 2019

-These old drains are to be replaced with a French Drain gravel drainage system to keep the walls dry.
+Those old drains have now been replaced with a French Drain gravel drainage system… a soakaway essentially.

-Plastic rain water goods will also be replaced with cast iron where necessary, to make the gutter system uniform and in keeping with a listed building of significant age.
+Plastic rain water goods (ie gutters and drainpipes) are also being replaced in cast iron where necessary, to make the gutter system uniform and in keeping with a Grade 1 listed building of significant age.

 The scheme is costing £10,000, some of which will be met from the church’s own Reserve Fund, will be substantially depleted as a result.

 We are grateful to the late Cyril Burton who left the church a bequest of £3,000 to be used for the benefit of the fabric of the church.
-His bequest will go towards this project.
+His bequest has gone towards this project.

 Although there is no formal fundraising scheme, it’s hoped that parishioners may look favourably on the French Drain project and appreciate its vital importance to the future of the church building.

-The Rector, Rev Richard Thorniley, will be very happy to speak to anyone who may be considering a donation.
+The Rector, Rev Richard Thorniley, will be very happy to speak to anyone who wishes to make a donation.

-The work will be carried out by Ian Bishop, the stonemason from Tewkesbury who carried out the splendid repairs to the bell tower at St Peter’s which were completed in 2015.
+The work is being carried out by Ian Bishop, the stonemason from Tewkesbury who carried out the splendid repairs to the bell tower at St Peter’s which were completed in 2015.

-He’ll be working under the same architect who oversaw the bell tower repairs, John Middleton of Nick Joyce Architects Ltd of Worcester.
+He’s working under the same architect who oversaw the bell tower repairs… John Middleton of Nick Joyce Architects Ltd of Worcester.